gravitational/careers/jobs/data-engineer.md

 * Experience building data pipelines in Python or Go.
 * Experience with a cloud data warehouse (Snowflake, BigQuery, Redshift, or similar).
-* Familiarity with pipeline orchestration or transformation tooling (Airflow, dbt, or similar) is a plus.
+* Experience with pipeline orchestration or transformation tooling.
-* Comfort handling sensitive data responsibly, including access control and data retention practices.
+* Experience handling sensitive data responsibly, including access control and data retention practices.

 As we are a startup, you should be comfortable changing the area of focus and